 Patients usually link the quality of care they get with the general appearance of an office.
 Waiting rooms and reception areas can create a lasting first impression of your dental practice.
 When designing rooms in your office, get creative!
 Try exploring different fun layouts and colors to make visiting your office a positive experience.
-Incorporate technology such as interactive screens and televisions; allow free Wi-Fi access to patients - the list of ideas is endless.
+Incorporate technology such as interactive screens and televisions, and allow free Wi-Fi access to patients.

 Take some business or entrepreneur classes at a local college before you open your own practice.
 Alternatively, you can even opt for online business courses.
 At the very least, make it a habit of reading entrepreneur books that target dental professionals.
 This will improve your management and marketing proficiency—essential skills needed to run a successful practice.